 The book takes you on a journey of designing nine unique projects, with each project being submitted by some of the best talents in the biz.
 In the book, you’re going to find information on how to design as a modern professional, but also have the privilege to learn the best vector design techniques from the real pros!

 You’ll need an internet connection initially as you have to download the necessary files for each project so that you can work on your machine uninterrupted.

-If you go to the Toon Lab section, this is where you’re going to find all kinds of exciting Affinity Designer tutorials.
+If you go to the Design School section, this is where you’re going to find all kinds of exciting Affinity Designer tutorials.
 At the moment, Frankentoon covers a lot of ground on character design, sketching process, texture usage, and creating vector scenery.

-It’s exactly the kind of tutorials and guides that you would expect as a complete beginner.
-And it helps that the production value for each tutorial is also top notch!
+It’s exactly the kind of tutorial and guide that you would expect as a complete beginner.
+And it helps that the production value for each tutorial is also top-notch!

 It’s a great loss to the community, but you can still find some of the Affinicasts content hosted on YouTube.
 There are around 70 videos in total, most of which had been submitted throughout 2018.
 So, the information in the videos is up-to-date and fresh for years to come.

 The platform is mostly run by Ezra Anderson who uses his thoughtful and precise style to teach people how to become better vector graphic designers.
 The link used above the featured photo will lead you to the Affinity Revolution Courses page.

 While all of the YouTube videos are free, the courses require minimal financial investment, but the learning materials are well worth it.

 The Complete Guide